inzva/Algorithm-Program/docs/data-structures/segment-tree.md

 }
 ```

 This is the update function for given problem.
-Notice that when we arrive a node, all the updates that
-we postponed that would effect this node will be performed since we are pushing them downwards
-as we go to this node.
-Thus this node will keep the exact values when the range updates are done
+Notice that when we arrive a node, all the updates that we postponed that would effect this node will be performed since we are pushing them downwards as we go to this node.
+Thus this node will keep the exact values when the range updates are done without lazy.
-without lazy.
 So it’s seems like it is working.
 How about queries?

 ### Queries Using Lazy Propogation
-Since we have changed the update function to postpone the update operation, we will have to change
-the query function also.
-The only change we need to make is to check if there is any pending update
-operation on that node.
-If there is a pending update operation, first update the node and then work
-same as the earlier query function.
-As we told in the last subsection, all the postponed updates that
-would effect this node will be performed before we reach this node.
-So sum value we look for will be
+Since we have changed the update function to postpone the update operation, we will have to change the query function as well.
+The only change we need to make is to check if there is any pending update operation on that node.
+If there is a pending update, first update the node and then proceed the same way as the earlier query function.
+As mentioned in the previous subsection, all the postponed updates that would affect this node will be performed before we reach it.
+Therefore, the sum value we look for will be correct.
-there, correctly!

 ```c++
 int query(int node, int start, int end, int l, int r) {